Charcoal or Gas BBQ grills? Personally I think you should have both but the majority of people today are using just gas grills.

 OK, you've a gas bbq grill but neither of these smoking tray options.
 Basically two options, a small cast iron smoking box shown here or make whats called a smoking pouch from aluminum foil.

 Dead easy and you can use both wood chips or pellets or a combination of both.
 When using smoking pouches you have to add them to pre-heated high temperature gas grill when you start the cooking session.

 That's the only time the grill will be hot enough to get the chips smoking.
 For longer indirect cooking times you can't be adding more smoking pouches every hour - at lower heat, that's just not going to accomplsh anything.

 Basically the first hour of smoking in gas bbq grills is when you're going to be producing smoke.

 Click here to learn how to make a smoking pouch.

-Most gas bbq grill units have the ability to install a rotisserie option.
+Most gas grills have the ability to install a rotisserie o

 Consisting of at least a motor, skewer or spit with two adjustable food prong clamps and mounting hardware this is an inexpensive option to expand your grilling abilities.